 Open since 2017 and managed by married owners Chef Chaya Conrad and Alton Osborne, Bywater Bakery has become a community hub.
 It’s also a destination for New Orleans foodies with an appreciation for tasty cheap eats, local culture and comforting desserts.

-→ Discover 100+ great desserts to eat around the world.
+Discover more than 100 great desserts to eat around the world.

 Pretty much everybody eats dessert at Bywater Bakery.
 Most of the year, options include Chantilly Cake, Gluten-Free Brownies and Turtle Cookies.
 In the spring, Conrad’s famous King Cake joins Bywater Bakery’s sweet roster.